ppy/osu-wiki/news/2020/2020-04-09-aspire-v-a-new-format.md

 Once the results of the categorised voting concludes, phase two of voting will begin.
 Only the top two maps of each category will make it to this stage.
 Voting for this stage will be open for one week, after which the Aspire V grand champion will be crowned.

-If you are interested in being a judge and categorising the entries, please contact [-Mo-](https://osu.ppy.sh/users/2202163).
+If you are interested in being a judge and categorising the entries, please contact ::-Mo-::{ user-id=2202163 }.
 Please note however that judges cannot participate in entering the contest.

 ## Prizes